sereinna/sereinna.github.io/src/content/posts/pymol蛋白图绘制/index.md

 select check_residue, chain D and resi 88 select selected_residues, (chain D and resi 88) or (chain D and resi 140)

+select selected_residues, resi 430 and name LYS

+select selected_residues, (resi 430 and name LYS) or (resi 314 and name ARG) or resi 312 or resi 481 or resi 477 or resi 475

 create new_object, chain D and resi 140 and resn N